 According to EBMUD's 2014 Climate Change Monitoring and Response Plan, the majority of EBMUD's total operational GHG emissions are indirect GHG emissions associated with the use of electrical energy, and 22 percent of EBMUD's total GHG emissions are direct GHG emissions associated with fleet operations (vehicles and portable equipment).
-The new pumping plant would operate in addition to existing RCS.
-Worker vehicle trips for operation and maintenance would be similar to existing conditions, with approximately four one-way trips (two roundtrips) per month.
-GHG emissions associated with maintenance traffic would be similar to existing levels with no substantial increase in direct operational GHG emissions resulting from the project.
+The new PP and new pipelines would operate in a similar manner as the existing PP and pipelines, which are currently operated and monitored remotely.
+Worker vehicle trips for operation and maintenance would be similar to existing conditions, with approximately two trips per month required.
+GHG emissions associated with maintenance traffic would be similar to existing levels with no substantial increase in direct operational GHG emissions resulting from the Project.
 EBMUD's maintenance vehicles would comply with the latest vehicle emission standards established by CARB pursuant to the 2017 Scoping Plan Update.
-Therefore, the project's direct operational GHG emissions would not conflict with 2017 Scoping Plan Update actions or the 2017 CAP.
+Therefore, the Project's direct operational GHG emissions would not conflict with 2017 Scoping Plan Update actions or the 2017 CAP.